-Pursuant to our equity awards policy, the restricted stock units granted to our Named Executive Officers have a date of grant of April 19, 2011 and vest at a rate of 25% after one year and 25% on each anniversary thereafter from the vesting commencement date.
+Restricted stock units subject to time-based vesting vest at a rate of 25% after one year and an additional 25% on each anniversary thereafter.
 Restricted stock units subject to performance-based vesting must meet additional preconditions to vesting as described below.

-For the restricted stock units subject to performance-based vesting, up to one-third of the total number of shares will be considered earned and eligible for vesting based upon achieving each of a pre-determined 2011 revenue goal, 2011 non-GAAP operating earnings goal and 2011 EBITDA goal.
-For achievement at less than 95% of a goal, no shares will be earned relating to that goal.
-For achievement at 95% to 95.99% of a goal, 25% of the shares related to that goal (i.e., 1/12th of the total number of shares subject to this restricted stock unit) will be considered earned and eligible for vesting.
-For achievement at 96% to 96.99% of a goal, 30% of the shares related to that goal will be considered earned and eligible for vesting.
-For achievement at 97% to 97.99% of a goal, 35% of the shares subject to that goal will be considered earned and eligible for vesting.
-For achievement at 98% to 98.99% of a goal, 40% of the shares related to that goal will be considered earned and eligible for vesting.
-For achievement at 99% to 99.99% of a goal, 45% of the shares related to that goal will be considered earned and eligible for vesting.
-For achievement at 99% to 99.99% of a goal, 45% of the shares related to that goal will be considered earned and eligible for vesting.
+For the restricted stock units subject to performance-based vesting, up to one-third of the total number of shares would have been considered earned and eligible for vesting based upon achieving each of a pre-determined 2011 revenue goal, 2011 non-GAAP operating earnings goal and 2011 EBITDA goal.
+For achievement at less than 95% of a goal (the threshold), no shares would have been earned relating to that goal.
+For achievement at 95% to 95.99% of a goal, 25% of the shares related to that goal (i.e., $1/12^{th}$ of the total number of shares subject to the restricted stock unit) would have been considered earned and eligible for vesting.
+For achievement at 96% to 96.99% of a goal, 30% of the shares related to that goal would have been considered earned and eligible for vesting.
+For achievement at 97% to 97.99% of a goal, 35% of the shares subject to that goal would have been considered earned and eligible for vesting.
+For achievement at 98% to 98.99% of a goal, 40% of the shares related to that goal would have been considered earned and eligible for vesting.
+For achievement at 99% to 99.99% of a goal, 45% of the shares related to that goal would have been considered earned and eligible for vesting.
+The total number of shares that became eligible for vesting is thereafter subject to time-based vesting and vests in equal installments over three years from the vesting commencement date.

 The grant date fair value of the 2011 equity awards granted to Messrs.
-Lauer, Hurley and Huizinga were targeted at between the 50th and 75th percentile of the comparative data.
-In light of Dr. Wang's performance and unique skill set in managing our operations in China, the grant date fair value of his equity awards exceeded the

-75th percentile of the comparative data.
+Lauer, Hurley and Huizinga were targeted between the 50th and the 75th percentile of the comparative data.
+In light of Dr. Wang's performance and unique skill set in managing our operations in China, the grant date fair value of his equity awards exceeded the 75th percentile of the comparative data.
 In light of Mr. Telkamp's oversight responsibility for various aspects of our business in addition to our business and corporate development functions, a broader role than the typical business development executive benchmark provided by Radford, the grant date fair value of Mr. Telkamp's equity awards also exceeded the 75th percentile of the comparative data.
 These awards also reflected the compensation committee's assessment of individual performance, expected future contribution and retention considerations, including the impact of the relative mix of vested and unvested equity awards on retention.
-The compensation committee also considered the grant size as a percent of company compared to market benchmarks given fluctuations in market value from year to year.
+The compensation committee also considered the grant size as a percentage of our total outstanding equity compared to market benchmarks.